-Though we champion intellectual freedom at Yellowdig and very rarely see a need to censure or moderate content that is posted, occasionally a student will post off-topic content or content that otherwise tries to "game the system" to earn points.
-On these rare occasions, students can mark posts as Not Relevant, which will automatically notify the board owner.
+Though we champion intellectual freedom at Yellowdig and very rarely see a need to censor or moderate content that is posted, occasionally a student will post off-topic content or content that otherwise tries to "game the system" to earn points.
+On these rare occasions, students can mark posts as Not Relevant, which will automatically notify the Community Owner.

 Whether students call attention to it or not, for any posted content, instructors can easily revoke points earned by learners.
 However, research on social learning has shown that revoking points can reduce social collaboration and idea sharing, so please use this as a last resort rather than a first response.
 In general, you can promote good content and appropriate point earning by rewarding good posts with Upvotes, Accolades, and your own congratulatory Comments, rather than revoking points for material that is lower quality.
 If a Community Owner or Facilitator does revoke points, we typically recommend communicating the reason to the learner so they can adjust their behavior.

 Who can revoke points?

 The Community Owner and any Community Facilitator can revoke points earned by a Community Member (e.g. student) for a particular Post or Comment.

 How can I revoke points?

 - Hover over the upper-right hand corner of the Post or Comment.